I love the sound of breaking glass!

 Sheesh, I hate when I do that - put other people's feelings and desires ahead of my own.
 Gloria Steinem would be SO pissed, and there is probably a special place in hell for women who get too tired to fight back.
 Luckily for my immortal soul I am a woman, W-O-M-A-N, and I just couldn't let it go.

+Miss No wanted me to go away.
+She hung tight to the idea that if there was a note in the file, then all was right with the world.
 She said the receptionist had already verified my insurance and indicated the deductible based on what the insurance company said.
 Miss No was having a hard time understanding why I didn't accept that.
-In truth, I totally accepted what she said happened
+In truth, I totally accepted what she said happened, but I also knew there was an error.
+Why is that so hard to believe?

 If a customer insists, you really should take a fresh look.
 It will go a long way towards making your customer feel valued, and it will prove what is right and what is wrong in a way the customer can accept.
 If you just try to shut the customer down, s/he is going to feel like you do not care and you have not listened.
 Which, by the way, will be true.
 And, of course, it works both ways.

 Finally, I told Miss No she was probably right (big fat hairy lie on my part) but I was going to call the insurance company to make sure.
 That made her happy.
-She probably assumed she would never hear from me again
+She probably assumed she would never hear from me again.

 The insurance company quickly confirmed there was no deductible.
 I called Miss No back, left a message, and waited.